WHAT IS GUERRILLA MARKETING? RISKS & REWARDS IN GUERRILLA MARKETING

 You straightaway need to know what you want to get or where you want to be through the campaign.

-Throughout the Guerrilla marketing campaign, you need to track, analyse, evaluate, measure and manage the campaign.
+Throughout the Guerrilla marketing campaign, you need to track, analyze, evaluate, measure and manage the campaign.

 Step 3: Analysis Of The Situation